Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - In addition, the university does not limit its pre-med students’ learning and growth to when school is in session.

-- The Perelman School of Medicine (one of the top medical schools) hosts a range of summer enrichment programs aimed at undergraduates pursuing medicine.
+- The Perelman School of Medicine (a top medical school) hosts a range of summer enrichment programs aimed at undergraduates pursuing medicine.

 As you can tell, all the resources and information are readily accessible to pre-med students – but it is definitely up to you to find and utilize them.